-3. Violations, other than those listed in (1) above, of Board policy EHB, procedure EHB-AP or any policy or procedure regulating student use of personal electronic devices.
-Restitution, if appropriate, must be made.
+3. Violations, other than those listed in (1) or (2) above, of Board policy EHB, procedure EHB-AP1 or any policy or procedure regulating student use of personal electronic devices.

 First Occurrence Repeated Occurrence Minimum: Student Conference Parent Involvement Maximum: Temporary Loss of Privileges Short-term Suspension Permanent Loss of Privileges